vanphuong12a2/pposter/README.md

 # pposter
-A mock Twitter project developed using Flask with unittest (coverage: 90%)
+A mock Twitter project developed using Flask with unittest

 # Requirentment
 - Redis